Explore-In-HMS/common-mobile-services/README.md

 }
 ```

-After that you have to add your services into AndroidManifest.xml file and don't forget to add meta-data lines for auto init enabled;
+Next, declare the services in `AndroidManifest.xml` file, and add meta-data lines to enable automatic initialization

 ```xml
 <!-- HMS Push Service -->